tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 $ envd run --env my-env --image my-image
 ```

-User may use `envd` to build the image, and use it on Kubernetes.
+Users may use `envd` to build the image, and use it on Kubernetes.
 Thus they need to push the image to a registry. `envd up` may not satisfy the requirements.

 The end-to-end process will be: